Tickets & Deals

 General Rules (please read carefully):

 1. Entry is open to any resident of Mower County and surrounding counties.
-Classes are OPEN to all ages, unless listed for YOUTH (Ages 16 and under).
-Only one entry per Lot in a Class unless otherwise noted.
-If unsure of the appropriate Class and Lot, please ask.
+Divisions are OPEN to all ages, unless listed for YOUTH (As of January 1st Ages 17 and under).
+Only one entry per Class in a Division unless otherwise noted.
+If unsure of the appropriate Division and Class, please call Superintendent or ask on entry day.

-3. All cut flower specimens must be displayed in a clear glass container, and the number of stems specified for that Class and Lot.
+3. All cut flower specimens must be displayed in a CLEAR GLASS container, and the number of stems specified for that Division and Class.
 Named variety may be added to the entry tag, if known (more points may be awarded for named specimens).

-4. All Floral Design arrangements must contain only live materials, unless otherwise specified for the Class and Lot.
-Specimens must be true to the listed Lot, not be altered; remove excess surface dirt only (e.g., no leaf shine) to be considered for an award.
+4. All Floral Design arrangements must contain only live materials, unless otherwise specified for the Division and Class.
+Specimens must be true to the listed Class, not be altered; remove excess surface dirt only (e.g., no leaf shine) to be considered for an award.

-5. If an entry shows signs of pest, disease, or contain a Minnesota noxious weed or protected species, it will NOT be judged.
+5. If an entry shows signs of pest, disease, or containing noxious weed, live animals or protected species (ie. Feathers, nests), it will NOT be judged.

 6. The Judge’s decision is final and is based on the individual entry’s worthiness.
-Judges are not required to award ribbons for all Classes/Lots.
+Judges are not required to award ribbons for all Divisions/Class.

 7. The fair staff, volunteers or Fair Board is not responsible for loss or damage to exhibits or containers.
 Staff may add water as needed, unless instructed otherwise by the exhibitor.

-8. Based on the number of entries in a single lot, judges may create sublots for awards (e.g. color, subcategory, variety, etc.).
+8. Based on the number of entries in a single Class, judges may create sub class for awards (e.g. color, subcategory, variety, etc.).

 Premiums: (not guaranteed) 1st 2nd 3rd